← thelaunch.space

 Get warm traffic first.
 Establish a baseline conversion rate.
 Then A/B test headlines, simplify forms, and add trust signals.
 The optimizations will actually show measurable impact.

 Quick wins that matter once you have warm traffic: Add a phone number if your audience skews older (one founder found this doubled conversions for a boomer-heavy audience).
 Reduce form fields to the absolute minimum.
 Add specific proof points, not generic testimonials.
 Make sure the page loads in under 3 seconds (48% of visitors leave slower pages according to Gartner).
-But again, these are refinements on a working system, not fixes for a broken distribution approach.
+Adding trust-building elements like guarantees and security badges can increase conversion rates by 35.26%, according to the Baymard Institute's ecommerce research.

 The Mental Shift: Landing Pages Are Credibility Anchors